Once you have applied

 You should check the website of the library you want to visit for their opening hours and other local conditions.
 For example, at some libraries, new tickets may only be issued during office hours, or no on the day of first visit or you may need to supply a passport sized photograph.

 When you get there, you will be issued with a library card and will be able to borrow or use the host library until your SCONUL Access membership expires.
-The membership can be valid for up to three years or until your course or contract ends if earlier.

 To qualify for SCONUL Access you must be registered as a library user in good standing (i.e. having no debts at your home library and not having seriously infringed their rules).